martypdx/backend-quiz/QUIZ.md

 * Check that the user (represented by the `email` prop) does **NOT** already have a review for this restaurant.
 If they do, return 400 error and don't save the review.

-### Retrieve list of restuarants and their reviews
+### Retrieve list of restaurants and their reviews

 #### `GET` to `/restaurants`: